olehhordiienko-1/taskForDrones/README.txt

 - To combine drones actions, combat drone - can scout with action find target (it is finding target to shoot it, and scout drone just scouting, but combat drone also can scout)

+Diagram classes is in repo img
+All Classes are in source repo